 “I want to have fun while I’m working.
 Now not everyone thinks physics is fun, but I do.
 I think experimental physics is especially fun, because not only do you get to solve puzzles about the universe or on Earth, but there are really cool toys in the lab.”

 Strickland’s love of lasers as a child, as well her ability in math and science, led to a higher education in optics.
 Intrigued by the course offering in electro-optics and laser science, Strickland enrolled at McMaster University in Ontario, Canada.
 She earned a bachelor’s degree in engineering physics in 1981.

 She achieved her PhD in physics from the University of Rochester upon completing her Nobel Prize–winning thesis in 1989.
 In her doctoral work, the Nobel committee recognized Strickland for paving the way toward “the shortest and most intense laser pulses created by mankind.”

 Strickland went on to work for the National Research Council of Canada in Ottawa, the Lawrence Livermore National Laboratory in California, and the Advanced Technology Center for Photonics and Opto-electronic Materials at Princeton University.
 She joined the faculty at the University of Waterloo in Ontario in 1997, where she has worked to bring more women into the physics department.

-In 2018, Strickland became the first Nobel laureate to deliver the University of Rochester Commencement address.
+In 2019, Strickland became the first woman Nobel laureate to deliver the University of Rochester Commencement address.
 The University then awarded Strickland the Rochester Distinguished Scholar Award and the George Eastman Medal to recognize her outstanding achievement, dedicated service, and phenomenal contribution to society.